LEADING THROUGH THE CARBON PRICING LEADERSHIP COALITION

 5. Guide the Coalition

-The CPLC is guided by a rotating governance team of two High-Level Assembly Co-Chairs, a nine member Steering Committee, and six to nine Working Group Co-Chairs.
-Each year, Partners have the opportunity to volunteer for these position and help set priorities and oversee Coalition activities.
+The CPLC is guided by a rotating governance team of two High-Level Assembly Co-Chairs, and a nine member Steering Committee.
+Each year, partners have the opportunity to volunteer for these positions and help set priorities and oversee Coalition activities.

-Self-nominate to become a member of the Steering Committee or Working Group co-chair.
+Self-nominate to become a member of the Steering Committee, Working Group or task team co-chair.
 Members of the governance team are confirmed every year at the CPLC’s annual spring High-Level Assembly meeting in Washington, DC

 Self-nominate to become one of the two CPLC High Level Assembly Co-Chairs – a key role in leading the CPLC’s action and serving as a high-level and active advocate for carbon pricing and the Coalition’s work